 The project is a multi-level alliance that combines institutional support, specialized technical assistance, financing, and territorial backing from local and regional grassroots organizations.

 COICA (Coordinator of Indigenous Organizations of the Amazon Basin): Promoted the project from its initial phase and played a key role in its design and regional coordination.
+COICA served as the regional body for political governance, territorial coordination, and strategic advocacy for the model.
+It acts as the political-territorial guarantor of the project’s Amazonian Indigenous approach, ensuring coherence, legitimacy, and regional scalability.

 National Indigenous organizations (OPIAC in Colombia, CONFENIAE in Ecuador, AIDESEP in Peru): Co-created the governance models and managed the national incubators.

-BID Lab (Inter-American Development Bank): Served as a key sponsor and the main funder of the program, accompanying the technical implementation of the regional pilot.
+IDB Lab (Inter-American Development Bank): Served as a key sponsor and the main funder of the program, accompanying the technical implementation of the regional pilot.

 Meet the Indigenous-led Enterprises